1. What do I need to know for FALL 2021?

-- Residential Meal Plan Members are contracted to fulfill a two-semester commitment for their meal plan.
-If you are exempted from your Spring Meal Plan commitment, any unused Flex Bucks from the Fall is forfeited.
-If you do not fulfill your Spring 2021 commitment, your Flex Bucks would not be available for your continued use.
+Residential Meal Plan Members are contracted to fulfill a two-semester commitment for their meal plan.
+If you purchase a Fall Residential Meal Plan, you will have a Spring 2022 meal plan commitment as well.
+If you are exempted from your Spring Meal Plan commitment, any unused Flex Bucks from the Fall are forfeited.
+If you do not fulfill your Spring 2022 commitment, your Flex Bucks would not be available for your continued use.

-2. How to sign up for your meal plan?
+2. How DO I sign up for A meal plan?

 3. Does Gator Dining Services accept Financial Aid Deferment?

 Yes, you may defer payment of your meal plan or Declining Balance Account (with a minimum balance request of $500) if the expected amount of your financial aid award is large enough to cover your meal plan PLUS the amount of your tuition, campus housing expenses (if applicable) and any bookstore deferment you may have chosen.
 If approved, Financial Aid will be automatically resubmitted in the spring semester for the same amount.
 Please contact Gator Dining Services at (352) 392-2491 for more information.

 The Unlimited Meal Plans are recommended for resident students and are the most economical, flexible, and fun way to eat on campus.
 Choose from Unlimited Orange 450, Unlimited Blue 250, Unlimited 5 Day 375, or Gator Weekly 10.
 All of our meal plans can be found here: https://gatordining.com/meal-plan-options/

 5. How do I choose the best Meal Plan for me?